ibm-cloud-docs/power-iaas/faq.md

 {: #image}
 {: faq}

 Yes.
 This function is known as **bring your own image**.
-For more information, see [Configuring a custom image](/docs/infrastructure/power-iaas?topic=power-iaas-configuring-custom-image#configuring-custom-image).
+For more information, see [Deploying a custom image within a Power Systems Virtual Server](/docs/infrastructure/power-iaas?topic=power-iaas-deploying-custom-image).

 ## Does IBM provide maintenance for the AIX or IBM i operating systems?
 {: #licensing_os}